Scholar In Residence

 Broadening Our Horizons

 Each year, the Rosalyne S. and Sumner T. Bernstein Memorial Scholar-In-Residence program makes it possible for us to bring a leading figure in the Jewish world to our synagogue for a weekend of study and celebration.
-This year, we are pleased to welcome Professor Marc Dollinger, author of Black Power, Jewish Politics: Reinventing the Alliance In the 1960s.
-He will help us engage with our focus on racial justice.
+This year, we hoped to welcome Professor Marc Dollinger, author of Black Power, Jewish Politics: Reinventing the Alliance In the 1960s to our synagogue in April.
+We have now POSTPONED the visit to sometime in the fall (date to be determined).
+Dr. Dollinger looks forward to helping us engage with our focus on racial justice.

-Dr. Dollinger will visit us on April 3, 4, and 5, 2020.
-Our community friends are invited to join us for some or all five discussions on Jews, racial justice, civil rights, and U. S. history.
-Young children are welcome at all events except Friday Shabbat Worship.
+Our community friends are invited to join us for some or all of the discussions that Dr. Dollinger will lead on Jews, racial justice, civil rights, and U. S. history.

 Jews and Racial Justice: What We Didn’t Learn in Religious School